-Luckily, there is a philosophy you may take up in order hold your confidence steady: “Every day, I endeavor to learn at least one new thing, be it from a good experience or a bad experience, so that every day I get a little bit better.”
+Luckily, there is a philosophy you may take up to hold your confidence steady: “Every day, I endeavor to learn at least one new thing, be it from a good experience or a bad experience, so that every day I get a little bit better.”

 I can tell you from experience that even the worst days on the job have a silver lining because you will learn something that you can apply the next time the same situation occurs.

-Even if you learn the wrong lesson, you are still making progress as you gain more experience and confidence.
+Even if you learn the wrong lesson, you are still progressing as you gain more experience and confidence.

 Using Language That You Are Comfortable With

-Green managers and leaders will use language that they “think” is authoritative and strong, but what they actually sound like is a teacher scolding their students.
+Green managers and leaders will use language that they “think” is authoritative and strong, but they actually sound like a teacher scolding their students.

 The problem is related to confidence.
-People who are confident can give out terrible advice and awful orders, and people will still follow them.
+Confident people can give out terrible advice and awful orders, and people will still follow them.